Marlon Hairston: Colorado Rapids

 In 2016, Hairston only played in two of the first eleven games for Colorado.
 On July 16, he came on as a substitute against Sporting Kansas City and scored to give the Rapids a 1–0 win.
 In his next four games he scored two goals and had two assists.
 He was rewarded for his strong performances by being named to the MLS Team of the Week for Week 22.
 He ended the regular season with three goals and six assists from 21 appearances, helping the Rapids qualify for the 2016 MLS Cup Playoffs by finishing 2nd in the Western Conference.
-In the playoffs, Hairston made four appearances as the Rapids reached the Conference Finals, where they lost to the Seattle Sounders, the eventual champions, 3–1 on aggregate.
+In the playoffs, Hairston made four appearances as the Rapids reached the Conference Finals, where they lost to Seattle Sounders FC, the eventual champions, 3–1 on aggregate.

-On March 18, 2017, Hairston scored his first goal of the season in a 2–2 draw with Minnesota United.
+On March 18, 2017, Hairston scored his first goal of the season in a 2–2 draw with Minnesota United FC.
 On July 1, he scored twice in a 3–1 Colorado win over the Houston Dynamo.
-Hairston ended the regular season with 34 appearances, three goals and four assists, tying his career high for goals despite playing a good amount of games at right back.
+Hairston ended the regular season with 34 appearances, three goals and four assists, tying his career high for goals despite playing a good number of games at right back.
 He was also the only Rapid to play in every league game in 2017.
 However, despite a solid season from Hairston, Colorado struggled on the pitch and missed the playoffs.
 Hairston was regarded for his strong performances by being called up to his first senior US National Team camp.

 On February 20, 2018, Hairston made his first appearance in a CONCACAF Champions League match, playing the whole 90 at right wingback in a 2–0 loss to Toronto FC.
 Hairston suffered a knee injury on March 31 in a win over the Philadelphia Union that required surgery and forced him to miss two months.
 He returned to action on June 6 in a 2–0 loss to Nashville SC in the US Open Cup.
 Hairston ended the regular season with 15 appearances and two assists as the Rapids finished 11th in the Western conference, failing to qualify for the playoffs.